Paybear/paybear-php/README.md

         $CmsOrder->fiat_sign        = '$';
 ```

 4.)
 Open *index.php* in your browser and check how it works for multiple currencies.
 Open *eth_payment.php* in your browser and check how it works for single currency (ETH).

+ If you got any errors, check *debug.log* for more information, please.

 ####/ ************************************* /